 Here is an imported Catia 5 .catproduct assembly, notice that all of the part files come in to one file.
 The base box can be edited in context showing the other parts as reference parts.

-The AIDs (Drawings) are included within the
+Again the AIDs (Drawings) are included within the Single Part/Assembly File!

 Here is a complete assembly done in ZW3D